ConSol/sakuli-go-wrapper/README.md

 Usage of sakuli-go-wrapper:
   -D value
-    	JVM option to set a property on runtime, overrides the 'sakuli.properties' -browser string
+    	JVM option to set a property on runtime, overwrites the 'sakuli.properties' -browser string
     	(optional) browser for the test execution (default: Firefox) -encrypt string